 How Can Terrorist Messaging Be Countered in Southeast Asia?

 2018 saw a notable continuation of terrorist activities in Southeast Asia.
-To put the past year’s attacks in context and gain greater insight into what can be done to preemptively counteract terrorist messaging in Southeast Asia, NBR spoke with Christopher Harmon, terrorism specialist and the Donald Bren Chair of Great Power Competition at Marine Corps University.
+To put the past year’s attacks in context and gain greater insight into what can be done to preemptively counteract terrorist messaging in Southeast Asia, Mary Hamilton, an intern for the John M. Shalikashvili Chair in National Security Studies and research programs at NBR, interviewed Christopher Harmon, terrorism specialist and the Donald Bren Chair of Great Power Competition at Marine Corps University.

 What impact do terrorist groups in Southeast Asia have on the United States’ regional interests?